-In accordance with our certificate of incorporation and bylaws, the Board currently consists of nine directors.
-As disclosed above, Jeff Himawan, Ph.D., and John P. Richard will not stand for re-election at the Annual Meeting.
-Upon the recommendation of the Governance and Nominating Committee, the Board approved (i) a decrease in the size of the Board from nine directors to seven and (ii) the reclassification of Nassim Usman, Ph.D., from a Class III director to a Class II director, effective immediately prior to the commencement of the Annual Meeting.
+In accordance with our certificate of incorporation and bylaws, the Board currently consists of seven directors.
 The Board is currently divided into three staggered classes, with one class to be elected at each annual stockholders' meeting of the Company to serve for a three-year term.
-The term of the Class II directors is set to expire upon the election and qualification of successor directors at the Annual Meeting, and the terms of the Class I and Class III directors will expire upon the election and qualification of successor directors at the annual stockholders' meetings in 2021 and 2022, respectively.
+The term of the Class III directors is set to expire upon the election and qualification of successor directors at the Annual Meeting, and the terms of the Class I and Class II directors will expire upon the election and qualification of successor directors at the annual stockholders' meetings in 2022 and 2023, respectively.